Amr Warda: Egyptian winger joins Volos from Paok Thessaloniki | Goal.com

 “Dear fans, I wanted to give you much more, but unfortunately for one reason or another I couldn’t.
 I am very sorry about this.
 You will remain in my heart and I am sure one day we will meet again.
 Thank you all with all,” he wrote.

-Since joining PAOK FC in 2017, the winger only featured in just 36 encounters across all competitions, scoring three goals and providing four assists.
+Since joining Paok in 2017, the winger featured in just 36 encounters across all competitions, scoring three goals and providing four assists.
 He was part of the White-Blacks’ squad that lifted the Greek Cup in the 2016-2017 season.

 His best loan spell was at Atromitos where he scored 11 goals and provided seven assists across all competitions in the 2017-18 campaign.

-Volos are ranked sixth in the Greek elite division after accruing four points from three games to the start of the season.
+Volos are ranked sixth in the Greek elite division after accruing four points from three games so far this season.